JosephLai241/URS/README.md

 This is where Pushshift.io comes into play.
 It is an alternative Reddit API and its current features allows us to access information on comments, submissions, and Subreddits.
 I think the Pushshift API is easier to work with and [its future looks very promising](https://github.com/pushshift/api#list-of-endpoints), however it is currently lacking the ability to scrape Redditor information.
 This functionality is already available with PRAW, whch is why I am using Pushshift for comments and Subreddit scraping, and PRAW for Redditor scraping.

-I would like to eventually make the full transition over to just using Pushshift.io when they finish developing the additional features they have listed in their repository.
+I would like to eventually make the full transition over to just using Pushshift when they finish developing the additional features they have listed in their repository.

 # Scraping Reddit